 Getting Here and Getting Around

-By Air: The closest major airport to Skagway is Juneau, Alaska, and the only two major airlines presently flying into Juneau are Alaska Airlines, and Delta.
+By Air: The closest major airport to Skagway is Juneau, Alaska, and the only major airline presently flying into Juneau that get you there for our season begin and end times is Alaska Airlines.
 Once there, you can fly to Skagway on a 45-minute commuter flight using Alaska Seaplanes which flies to Skagway each day, weather permitting.
-The Alaska Marine Highway ferry also makes daily runs between Juneau and Skagway, which is a less expensive option.
-The Alaskan Marine Highway ferry terminal is about a four mile cab ride from the Juneau airport.

 By Land: If you are traveling by car or an RV, you'll join the growing number of visitors who travel the Alaska Highway each year.
 Skagway is only 110 miles south from the Alaska Highway, via the South Klondike Highway.
 The lakes of the Yukon and British Columbia that you'll pass along the way are the headwaters of the great Yukon River.
 This modern two-lane highway is an easy scenic drive.

-Along with staff gatherings, employees will enjoy a multitude of activities in and around Skagway.
-Hiking trails, including the historic Chilkoot Trail, cater to all levels of experience.
-Sports enthusiasts can participate in the local softball league and various other athletic events throughout the season.
+Sports enthusiasts can participate in the local softball or soccer leagues and various other athletic events throughout the season.
 Fitness buffs can join the recreation center and take advantage of various classes and group sports along with use of the gym.